 6 things to know about the mortgage stress-test changes:

 - The new rules will impact insured & insurable mortgages.
-Uninsurable mortgage rules are governed by the Office of the Superintendent Financial Institutions they haven’t announced any changes as of yet.
-(Not sure what the difference between an insured, insurable or uninsurable mortgage is click here.)
+The Office of the Superintendent Financial Institutions governs uninsurable mortgage rules.
+At this time, they haven’t announced any changes.
+(Not sure what the difference between an insured, insurable or uninsurable mortgage is?
+Read more about it here.)

 - Borrowers will qualify based on the average weekly insured 5 year fixed rate + 2%.
 Not sure what the average weekly insured 5 year fixed rate is?
 Neither are we.
-It’s a new terminology introduced in the government’s press release.
-Based on a quick look of current rates I would guess the current average is about 2.69% to 2.79%.
+The government has introduced new terminology that will require more clarification.
+Based on a quick look at current rates I would guess the current average is about 2.69% to 2.79%.
 So the new qualify rate based on today’s rates could be as low as 4.69%.

-- The current qualifying rate is determined by the average of the posted 5 year fixed rate which is 5.19% today.
+- The current qualifying rate is calculated by the posted 5-year fixed-rate average.
+For example, this rate is 5.19% today.

-- The lower qualifying rate means that a borrower will qualify for ~8%-10% mortgage mortgage money.
+- The lower qualifying rate means that a borrower will qualify for ~8%-10% more mortgage money.

 - Broker Pro-Tip: Assuming no significant consumer debt today borrowers qualify for roughly ~4.65 x household income.
-In April that number goes up to ~ 5 x household income.
+However, in April that number goes up to ~ 5 x household income.

 The full Ministry of Finance press release can be read here.

-Overall I see the changes as a positive step in the right direction to help home buyers compete in a challenging market however I doubt it will have any real or significant impact on the housing stresses felt by many households in the GTA.
+Overall, I see the changes to the stress test as a step in the right direction to help home buyers compete in a challenging market however I doubt it will have any real or significant impact on the housing stresses felt by many households in the GTA.

 Stay tuned for more.